Nitin-patil2209/Nitin-patil2209/README.md

 ### Hi there 👋
 #### About
+###  my name is Nitin and i am computer science student.
+This is my first step to the development career.
+###  junior developer with no experience But big dreams 🧐.

 <!--
 **Nitin-patil2209/Nitin-patil2209** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.